Join our team

 The remuneration is based on TV-L.

 The Leibniz Institute for Immunotherapy aims to increase the share of women in the workforce.
 Therefore, qualified female candidates are explicitly encouraged to submit their applications.
 Moreover, the LIT advocates for the compatibility of family and career.
-Disabled applicants (m/f/d) with equal qualifications will receive preferential treatment within the recruitment procedure.
-Please refer to your disability status already in your application.

 Please note that expenses that may arise in the context of an eventual job interview cannot be reimbursed.